DaniCarmo/Yummy-Blog/README.md

 ## Credits

-* I used a Django playlist on YouTube[this video series](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) from a Code Institute alumni to get an idea of how to implement the CRUD functionality for a recipe blog.
+* I used a Django playlist on YouTube under [this video series](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) from a Code Institute alumni to get an idea of how to implement the CRUD functionality for a recipe blog.
+This youtube series was of great help to me and I greatly appreciate that she has made this is available for students.

-* Followed tips and troubleshooting throughout the project on Stackoverflow [stackoverflow](https://stackoverflow.blog/) and Python.org [python-org](https://www.python.org/).
+* Followed tips and troubleshooting throughout the project on [Stackoverflow](https://stackoverflow.blog/) and [W3Schools](https://www.w3schools.com/).

+* [Python](https://www.python.org/) and [Django Documentation](https://docs.djangoproject.com/en/3.2/) were used to help with the functionality of the site and troubleshoot.

 * Got the recipes from [BBC Good Food](https://www.bbcgoodfood.com) and [Simply Recipes](https://www.simplyrecipes.com).

+* I used pictures from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).

 * I used ChatGBT [chat-gbt](https://chat.openai.com/) to assist with coming up with intro text on the home page and chef quotes.